 This April, take a second to audit your habits.
 Are you still relying on "April Fools" methods from a decade ago?
 AI tools like SuperKnowva are designed to take the guesswork out of studying by building Active Recall and Spaced Repetition directly into your workflow.

-By using the best study apps, you can stop guessing and start following a data-driven path to better grades.
-Don't let outdated advice fool you—embrace the future of learning and see how much more you can achieve when science is on your side.
+By using the best study apps, you can stop guessing and follow a clear path to better grades.
+Don't let outdated advice fool you.
+Use modern learning tools to see how much more you can achieve.